CatFootPrint/Key_Instrument_Project/README.md

 2. data stores the data received.
 The transmitter is E4438C and the receiver is Black Bird.
 3. Result stores the data recovered through the frequency offset eliminating function.
 4. STING_result stores the data recover through the STING method.
-5. SDLC_result stores the result of proximal gradient descent based result.
+5. SDLC_result stores the result of proximal gradient descent based dictionary learning method.